-FACTBOX-Foreign fashion retailers in China
+Factbox-Foreign fashion retailers in China

-March 25 (Reuters) - Fashion brands, including H&M, Nike and Adidas, have come under fire on Chinese social media for past statements they have made expressing concern over labour conditions in Xinjiang province.
+(Reuters) -Fashion brands, including H&M, Nike and Adidas, have come under fire on Chinese social media for past statements they have made expressing concern over labour conditions in Xinjiang province.

 Internet users in China also targeted the Better Cotton Initiative (BCI), a group that promotes sustainable cotton production which said in October it was suspending its approval of cotton sourced from Xinjiang for the 2020-2021 season, citing human rights concerns.